dougolson/dougolson.github.io/_portfolio/10majestycrush1.markdown

 title: Majesty Crush
 description: Love Fifteen
 img: /img/majestycrush1.jpg
+comments: True
 ---
-one of my favorites.
+One of my favorites.
 Should have been a hit...